solutiontechseries/react-native-year-month-pickers/ReadMe.md

 const [monthYear, setMonthYear] = useState("");
 ```

-Usage of the single value picker
+Usage of the Month and Year value picker

 ```javascript
 <View>